Postgraduate Research Interdisciplinary Collaborative Core (PGR ICC) course

 Target Audience Compulsory for PhD (Aug 2024 Intake onwards),

-Optional for Master’s by Research (subject to available vacancies)
+Optional for Master’s by Research (subject to vacancy availability)

-Artificial Intelligence Literacy is a 9-contact hour course consists of:
+Artificial Intelligence Literacy is a 9-contact hour course consisting of:

 1. 5 Lectures comprising 4 modules (hybrid mode, flipped classroom)